jacobp112/icebbo/docs/footprint-review.md

 - the old 12 mm FT2232HL row spacing
 - the old J2 position
 - a pin with no pad
+- a part without a courtyard
+- a pin-1 dot on a pad
+- a SOIC outline pushed onto its pads
 - U6 back on 150-mil rows
 - the old U9 pad width
 - a SOT-23-sized U12 pad